Fraasi/cron-action-job/README.md

 # action-test

-* A detailed description of what the action does.
-* Required input and output arguments.
-* Optional input and output arguments.
-* Secrets the action uses.
-* Environment variables the action uses.
-* An example of how to use your action in a workflow.
+Example how to use github action to run a cron job.

 ## Inputs